oprypin/crystal-imgui/docs/style.md

 ##### ::: ImGui::ImGuiStyle.anti_aliased_lines

  Enable anti-aliased lines/borders.
 Disable if you are really tight on CPU/GPU.
-Latched at the beginning of the frame (copied to [`ImGui::ImDrawList`][]).
+Latched at the beginning of the frame (copied to [`ImDrawList`][ImGui::ImDrawList]).

 ##### ::: ImGui::ImGuiStyle.anti_aliased_lines_use_tex

  Enable anti-aliased lines/borders using textures where possible.
 Require backend to render with bilinear filtering (NOT point/nearest filtering).
-Latched at the beginning of the frame (copied to [`ImGui::ImDrawList`][]).
+Latched at the beginning of the frame (copied to [`ImDrawList`][ImGui::ImDrawList]).

 ##### ::: ImGui::ImGuiStyle.anti_aliased_fill

  Enable anti-aliased edges around filled shapes (rounded rectangles, circles, etc.).
 Disable if you are really tight on CPU/GPU.
-Latched at the beginning of the frame (copied to [`ImGui::ImDrawList`][]).
+Latched at the beginning of the frame (copied to [`ImDrawList`][ImGui::ImDrawList]).

 ##### ::: ImGui::ImGuiStyle.curve_tessellation_tol